Tony Romo Trade Rumors: Cowboys QB Going To Texans, Sports Network Or Retirement

 On Friday, Bleacher Report brought to light that it was being reported that the CBS Sports network was interested in signing Romo.
 The report originated from ESPN‘s Adam Scheffer who tweeted that CBS was “making a strong push” to add Romo to their commentary and coverage team.
 That would make for the second sports network to show strong interest in adding Romo to their team, as Fox Sports was reported weeks before that as the network that wanted the Cowboys star.

-At CBS, Romo could join a team that already includes Tony Gonzalez, Boomer Esiason, Bart Scott, Bill Cowher and Deion Sanders.
+At CBS, Romo could join a team that already includes Tony Gonzalez, Boomer Esiason, Bart Scott, Bill Cowher, and Deion Sanders.
 Or he could opt for Fox Sports where former Cowboys coach Jimmy Johnson works along with Terry Bradshaw, Michael Strahan, and Howie Long.
 The latter of these teams seems to be where Romo might sign on, but one never knows.

 It's not just FOX in pursuit of Cowboys QB Tony Romo; it's also CBS making a strong push to add him to its team, per sources.